 - Remove the nebulizer from the tubing.

 - Unscrew the top half (nebulizer cap) from the bottom half (chamber) of the nebulizer.
 Remove the inner baffle.
-(Picture 2) Note: If the removable baffle is lost or not in the nebulizer, the nebulizer will not work.
+(Picture 2) If the removable baffle is lost or not in the nebulizer, the nebulizer will not work.

 - Check the nebulizer and tubing for breaks and cracks.
 Throw away broken or cracked equipment.
 Be sure to reorder new equipment when needed.

-- Once a week – Disinfect the equipment using either a vinegar solution or a disinfectant ordered by your doctor:
+- Once a week – Disinfect the equipment using either a vinegar solution or a disinfectant ordered by your doctor.

-- Pour enough vinegar solution in the bowl to cover the parts.
+- Pour enough solution in the bowl to cover the parts.

-- Wash the mouthpiece or mask with hot soapy water.
+- Wash the mouthpiece or mask with hot, soapy water.

-- Rinse the equipment with water and air-dry on a clean paper towel.
+- Let air dry on a clean paper towel.

-HH-V-2 2/82 Revised 4/17 Copyright 1982 Nationwide Children’s Hospital
+HH-V-2 ©1982, revised 2021, Nationwide Children’s Hospital